 If you are getting to sit the Herodotus set text for your GCSE, you are in luck: a thrilling adventure is just around the corner!
 The new OCR set text for Classical Greek section A is Tales from Herodotus Sections II (Psammetichus), III (Crocodiles), IV (Mycerinus), XVa (Pygmies).

 In this blog post, I will give you some top tips and resources to jump into the fascinating world of Herodotus, magical journeys and all!

 A useful way to approach a subject is to ask yourself what you would like to find out about it.
-Below is a list of the top 10 questions I get asked:
+Here, I have answered the top 10 questions I get asked by my Greek students:

 1. Who was Herodotus?

 We do not know much for sure about Herodotus’ life.
 However, it is important to keep in mind some accepted key facts: he was from Halicarnassus, an Ionian city on the coast of Asia Minor (modern day Turkey), and his family had perhaps a Carian ethnic element.
 He must have been born around 480 BC (early 5th c.
 BC), i.e. at a time when this Greek city was under the rule of the Achaemenid (or Persian) Empire.
 He probably spent time in Athens, which was the Greek cultural hub at the time.

 This TedEx video is a great introduction to him as an author – and the illustrations could not be cuter, flying snakes and all!

 He lived in a cosmopolitan world, and it is likely that he travelled quite a bit, particularly to Southern Italy.
 It is, however, not necessarily true that he visited all the places he claims to have seen first-hand, and there is still acrimonious debate about the veracity of many of his travelling claims, especially when it comes to his journey to Egypt - which I personally think is not that implausible!